-Since the variable $Z$ on the indirect-effect pathway is not observable, we extract a representation $\hat{Z}$ of the indirect effect from $X$ by learning a discriminator head in the first stage. {From Figure \ref{causal_graph}, we observe that the indirect-effect representation $Z$ and the class label $Y$ form a Markov blanket for the domain label $E$, which means that $E$ is independent of other variables given $Y$ and $Z$.} Hence the discriminator head is able to extract $\hat{Z}$ from $X$ to predict the domain label $E$.
+Since the variable $Z$ on the indirect-effect pathway is often not observable, we design an extractor to recover the representation $\hat{Z}$ of the indirect effect from $X$ by learning a discriminator head in the first stage. {From Figure \ref{cg}, we observe that the indirect-effect representation $Z$ and the class label $Y$ form a Markov blanket for the domain label $E$, which means that $E$ is independent of other variables given $Y$ and $Z$.} Hence the discriminator head needs $Z$ and $Y$ to predict $E$.
+If we take the output of the extractor and $Y$ as the input of the discriminator head, the discriminator head will force the extractor to recover $Z$ from $X$.
 Specifically, assume that the dataset is sampled from $N_{S}$ training domains.
 We set up an extractor $G(\cdot; \Theta_{G}):\mathcal{X} \rightarrow \mathcal{Z}$ and a discriminator head $D(\cdot, \cdot; \Theta_{D}):\mathcal{Z} \times \mathcal{Y} \rightarrow [0,1]^{N_{S}}$ that outputs the probability that a sample belongs to each training domain, and update the parameters of both models by minimizing the prediction error of domain label $e$:

 where $\mathrm{CE}$ is the Cross Entropy loss, $\Theta_{G}$ and $\Theta_{D}$ stand for the parameters of the extractor $G$ and the discriminator head $D$, respectively, and $(x,y,e)$ is a training sample.
 We use the learned extractor to obtain the representation $\hat{z}_{i}^{e}=G(x_{i}^{e};\Theta_{G}^{*})$ for every instance $(x_{i}^{e},y_{i}^{e},e)$.